Braidwood

 Nestled in the rolling hills of the Southern Tablelands, Braidwood boasts a rich heritage dating back to the 19th century gold rush era, and tens of thousands of years before then, the Indigenous history of the Yuin Nation.
-Its well-preserved colonial architecture, with intricate iron lacework and elegant verandas, serves as a testament to its past prosperity.
+Its well-preserved colonial architecture, with intricate iron lacework and elegant verandahs, serves as a testament to its past prosperity.
 Many of its local businesses are still inspired by Braidwood’s storied past.
 With this one-day itinerary, connect with both the old and new sides of town.

 Fuel up at The Albion Café